syncfusion-content/blazor-docs/blazor/stepper/stepper-validation.md

 # Validating Steps

-The [IsValid](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_IsValid) property in the Stepper determines the validation of a specific step in the process.
+Use the [IsValid](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_IsValid) property in the Stepper to check the status of a specific step.

-When the `IsValid` property is set to `true`, it indicates that the step has successfully met the necessary criteria for completion.
-Conversely, if set to false, it suggests that the step requires additional attention or completion.
+When `IsValid` is set to true, the step meets the required criteria.
+If set to `false`, the step needs attention or completion.
 It provides clear feedback on the status of individual steps within the Stepper, enhancing the user interaction.

 ```cshtml